xml3d/xml3d.js/doc/user_guide.md

 The event will be fired depending on the element:

 * ``<xml3d>`` : the event is fired when all external resources (mesh data, textures etc.) have been completely loaded
-* ``<mesh>, <shader>, <lightshader>, <data>, <dataflow>`` : the event is fired when all generic data (including textures) connected to these nodes has been loaded.
+* ``<mesh>, <material>, <data>, <dataflow>`` : the event is fired when all generic data (including textures) connected to these nodes has been loaded.
 If one of these elements includes a complex sub-graph of nested external resources, the event is fired only once all these resources have been loaded.
 * ``<asset>, <model>`` : the event is fired once the src-model and all <model> <assetdata> and <assetmesh> children have been completely loaded.

 For the xml3d element, the load event fires whenever all external resources finished loading.
 Thus when an external reference is modified that results in the loading of a (non-cached) external resource, the load event will fire again, once this resource (an all other loading resources) have finished loading.